Hannemit/dog_breed_classifier/README.md

 and then re-run `pip install -r requirements.txt`
 * If an error is thrown similar to `error: (-215:Assertion failed) !empty() in function 'cv::CascadeClassifier::detectMultiScale'`, then find the path to the `haarcascade_frontalface_default.xml` file, and insert that in `src/models/detect_faces.py` at the top, instead of the path that's currently there.
 * If `src` is not recognized in the notebooks, make sure to set the virtual environment as the kernel (see the Notebooks section above).

-## TODO
-* put some more specifics about what parameters I varied